yomishino/FFXIVActionEffectRange/README.md

 ## Known Issues

+- Not showing effect range for several AoE skills that are automatically triggered after set time

 - Dancer's "Curing Waltz": Not showing effect range for additional effect (AoE heal around partner)

 - Dark Knight's "Salt and Darkness": Not showing effect range when used